web-advanced-fall-2016/todolist-in-class-chiehping-dana/README.md

 # Dana & Chieh-Ping's Web To Do List

-Also,

-don't forget documentation.
-You need to provide a README.md in your repository, detailing: 1) How to run and use your code, 2) It's features and how they work, 3) 3rd party libraries/tools that you used and didn't code your self.
-4) last but not least, explain the process of Client/server interaction that your web application has.

-Best,
-Saman

 ## Features
 1. Load a Pre-Filled To Do List from Our Server with Suggestions of Important Items
 2. Add a new To Do Item